-The Chinese market is very fragmented, with different area, industries, as well as socio-economic and cultural factors to consider.
+The Chinese market is very fragmented, with different areas, industries, as well as socio-economic and cultural factors to consider.
 That makes it even more important for smaller companies, where resources are often limited, to tightly define the opportunity and target they want to pursue.
 Chinese customers are completely different from the rest of the world, you have to lure them, show them something different in order to get their attention.

 Traditional way out of date

 You can find distributors on the internet, through personal contacts, if you analyze competitors or if you visit trade fairs (like the Canton Fair).
 A good Chinese distributor knows its market well.
-They can help you with loads of things such as customs clearances, certifications, packaging, import regulations, sales strategies, marketing and customizations of your products.
+They can help you with loads of things such as customs clearances, certifications, packaging, import regulations, sales strategies, marketing, and customizations of your products.
 Many exporters are unaware of the latter one, but in fact, that’s crucial if you enter a new market.

 Be sure to verify the credibility and performance of the distributor, before you sign any agreements.
-The agreement shall include all essential items such as marketing guidelines (who to pay for marketing), sales quotas (to avoid a poor sales performance), trademark regulations and aftermarket services.
+The agreement shall include all essential items such as marketing guidelines (who to pay for marketing), sales quotas (to avoid a poor sales performance), trademark regulations, and aftermarket services.

 Unfortunately, distributors don’t do branding or marketing and this could slow down your business.

 Tmall B2D: The new era for distribution in China

 Recently, the platform has implemented a B2D strategy (Business to Developers) to resolve the problem of China’s distribution.
 Through a dedicated application, TMALL manages to connect distributors with the brand directly to avoid any intermediate connections.